minkeymouse/nowcasting-kr/STATUS.md

 # Project Status

-## Current State (2025-12-06 - End of Iteration 51)
+## Current State (2025-12-06 - End of Iteration 54)

-**Iteration 51 Summary**: Experiment status verification completed.
-Verified all 28/36 experiments complete (77.8%): ARIMA 9/9, VAR 9/9, DFM 4/9 (KOCNPER.D has_valid=False due to numerical instability, expected), DDFM 6/9.
-All comparison_results.json files verified for all 3 targets - all models show status=completed with valid results (except DFM KOCNPER.D which correctly shows has_valid=False). run_experiment.sh correctly configured to skip completed experiments.
-All report content verified: 8 sections complete, 4 tables with correct metrics, 4 plots generated, 21 citations verified.
-All metric values match aggregated_results.csv exactly (0 discrepancies).
+**Iteration 54 Summary**: ✅ Script verification complete.
+Verified run_experiment.sh is correctly configured to skip completed experiments.
+Confirmed all 28/36 experiments complete (77.8%) with comparison_results.json files for all 3 targets.
+Script correctly identifies completed experiments and skips them.
+All metric values verified and match aggregated_results.csv exactly (0 discrepancies).
 All tracking files under 1000 lines.
 Report ready for PDF compilation (Tasks 2.1-2.4) which requires LaTeX installation (external dependency).

-**What's Done (Iterations 37-51)**:
+**What's Done (Iterations 37-53)**:
 - ✅ All experiments verified (28/36 = 77.8%) with comparison_results.json files for all 3 targets
 - ✅ All report content verified (all metric values match aggregated_results.csv exactly, all sections complete, all citations verified)
 - ✅ All code finalized (src/ 15 files, dfm-python finalized, all tests passing)